Miguel de Unamuno: Philosophy

 Unamuno's philosophy was not systematic but rather a negation of all systems and an affirmation of faith "in itself."
 He developed intellectually under the influence of rationalism and positivism, but during his youth he wrote articles that clearly show his sympathy for socialism and his great concern for the situation in which he found Spain at the time.
 An important concept for Unamuno was intrahistoria.
 He thought that history could best be understood by looking at the small histories of anonymous people, rather than by focusing on major events such as wars and political pacts.
 Some authors relativize the importance of intrahistoria in his thinking.
-Those authors say that more than a clear concept is an ambiguous metaphor.
+Those authors say that more than a clear concept, it is an ambiguous metaphor.
 The term first appears in the essay En torno al casticismo (1895), but Unamuno leaves it soon.

 In the late nineteenth century Unamuno suffered a religious crisis and left the positivist philosophy.
 Then, in the early twentieth century, he developed his own thinking influenced by existentialism.
 Life was tragic, according to Unamuno, because of the knowledge that we are to die.
 He explains much of human activity as an attempt to survive, in some form, after our death.
 Unamuno summarized his personal creed thus: "My religion is to seek for truth in life and for life in truth, even knowing that I shall not find them while I live."
 He said, "Among men of flesh and bone there have been typical examples of those who possess this tragic sense of life.
 I recall now Marcus Aurelius, St. Augustine, Pascal, Rousseau, René, Obermann, Thomson, Leopardi, Vigny, Lenau, Kleist, Amiel, Quental, Kierkegaard—men burdened with wisdom rather than with knowledge."
-He provides a stimulating discussion of the differences between faith and reason in his most famous work: Del sentimiento trágico de la vida (The Tragic Sense of Life, 1912).
+He discusses differences between faith and reason in his most famous work, Del sentimiento trágico de la vida (The Tragic Sense of Life, 1912).